 Images and video are stored in equirectangular format and should be 2:1 aspect ratio (e.g. 4096 x 2048).
 I use a Theta S camera and a more professional DSLR setup with a fisheye lens to create panoramas.
 With side-by-side images and a stereo viewer like Google Cardboard images are immersive, not just embedded in a web page.
 It’s similar in concept to popular 19th Century StereoScopes or more recent View-Master reels – except you can look around dynamically in 360 degrees.
 Here’s an example.

-NOTE: I was unhappy with my first attempts in 2015 so I have delayed building out this website.
-Instead I’ve used available on-line photos and hope to supplement those with my own photos, using this basic layout.
+NOTE: My first attempts in 2015 were pretty bad and I have delayed building out this website until I can spend more time there.
+Meanwhile, I’ve used available on-line photos and hope to supplement those with my own photos, using this basic layout.

 Today, Google’s VR views can transform 360 VR images or videos into interactive experiences that users can view on their phone, with a Cardboard viewer, or on their desktop computer.
 FlickrVR has a cloud storage solution for the images.